 As knowledge increases amongst mankind, and transactions multiply, it becomes more and more desirable to abbreviate and facilitate the modes of conveying information from one person to another, and from one individual to many.
 (Playfair, 1786)

-The systems we use do not yet augment or enhance this process.
+Our current systems we use have yet to truly augment or enhance this process of knowledge work.

 Learning objects (LOs) are digital entities that are authentic and based on real-world events. ...
 By now, as instructional designers and eLearning developers, you may have access to a plethora of reusable learning materials.
 These are also known as knowledge objects or nuggets.
 (Andriotis, 2016)